Jindalee Village Precinct Project

 Council is committed to minimising the impact of the works on the community as much as possible.
 We would like to thank local residents in advance for their patience and understanding during these works.

-For more information on the Jindalee Village Precinct Project, phone the project team on 07 3403 8888.
+For more information on the Jindalee Village Precinct Project, phone Council on 07 3403 8888 and ask to speak to the project team.